This Condo in Ashland, MA recently sold for $335,000.

-This is a Townhouse/Garden style home and features 5 total rooms, 2 full baths, 2 bedrooms, and was sold by
+This is a Townhouse style home and features 5 total rooms, 3 full baths, 1 half bath, 2 bedrooms, and was sold by

 Matt Gamache – Touchstone Realty